TheBoxyBear/charttools/README.md

 syncTrack.TimeSignatures.RemoveUneeded();
 ```
 ## Writing files
 Finally, changes can be saved to a file using the instance or extension ToFile method of most components.
 The format is based on the extension of the file.
-For instruments and tracks, the existing element will be overwritten or added while keeping the rest of the file if it already exists.
+When writing a component of a song, the existing component will be replaced or added while keeping the rest of the file if it already exists.
 ```c#
 song.ToFile(filePath); //.chart file only metadata.ToFile(filePath) //.chart or .ini - some properties may not be written depending on the output format